PamelaInostroza/CV/README.md

-Here are all different formats for CV used by me
+Here are all different latex CV templates used by me